 Some are more appropriate for moderated testing and some are more easily achievable and with less bias through unmoderated testing.

-But the insights & validation learned through all of the test iterations (including combined unmoderated and moderated user testing) is the goal and is unlikely to be achieved in a cost effective manner with a single type of methodology.
+However, the goal is the insights and market validation learned through all of the test iterations (including combined unmoderated and moderated user testing), which is unlikely to be achieved cost-effectively with a single methodology.